Sovereign compute for small collectives: a technical implementation guide

 5. Document everything: the playbook we write becomes the replication kit for the next collective

 The companion post makes the case for why.
-This post, I hope, makes the case that it’s how.
+This post, I hope, makes the case for how.